Beira Sofala, Mozambique Travel Guide

 Chapa routes operate without formal, printed maps.
 Conductors call out destinations.
 Hubs include market areas like Praça do Peixe and Feira da Macuti, alongside the central bus terminal.

 Learning basic Portuguese phrases like "Onde fica [destination]?"
-(Where is [destination]?) can assist your travels.
+(Where is [destination]?) can support your travels.

-Locals are generally helpful; do not hesitate to ask for guidance on which chapa to take for your destination.
+Local people are usually helpful; do not hesitate to ask for guidance on which chapa to take for your destination.

 Always confirm your location with the chapa conductor before boarding.